Fellows

 2023 PEAR Fellows

 Prior to joining TC, Dowrich was an associate consultant at Mastercard Data & Services, where she designed and analyzed business experiments for financial services institutions and retail clients.
-While in college, she worked at StepUp Durham supporting employment readiness training and wrote a thesis evaluating North Carolina’s local reentry councils.
+While in college, she worked at StepUp Durham supporting employment readiness training for formerly incarcerated individuals and wrote a thesis evaluating North Carolina’s local reentry councils.
 Dowrich holds a BA in public policy from Duke University.

 Pascale Mevs is a PhD student studying sociology and education in the Department of Education Policy and Social Analysis at Teachers College, Columbia University.
 She has over a decade of experience in education roles in the government and nonprofit sectors, including at the New York City Department of Education, the New York City Mayor's Office for Economic Opportunity, and Living Cities, a national nonprofit dedicated to increasing racial economic justice in cities across America.
 As a PEAR Fellow, Pascale has been partnering with the Virginia Community College System to analyze the implementation of the Get a Skill, Get a Job, Get Ahead (G3) last-dollar scholarship program and has contributed to several briefs and publications on the topic.